mgimenez720/plaSquid/README.md

 You need nextflow installed in order to run plaSquid.
 Documentation is available [here](https://www.nextflow.io/docs/latest/getstarted.html)

-PlaSquid can be ran using docker or conda through the options: -profile docker or -profile conda
+PlaSquid can be ran using docker or conda.

 If you want to generate a permanent docker image you can try: